Florian Hübner: SV Wehen Wiesbaden

 Hübner began his career in the youth system of SV Wehen Wiesbaden and was promoted to the first team in the 2009–10 season.

 Borussia Dortmund II

 On 18 May 2011, Hübner signed a two-year contract and moved to Borussia Dortmund II on a free transfer.
 Hübner was promoted to team captain following the transfer of Christian Eggert to 1.
 FC Saarbrücken at the start of the 2011–12 season.
 He missed the second half of the 2011–12 season with a syndesmosis injury.

 SV Sandhausen

 In 2013, he joined SV Sandhausen.

 Hannover 96

 He signed for Hannover 96 for the 2016–17 season.

 Union Berlin

 In June 2018, Hübner transferred to Union Berlin, signing a contract there until 2020.

+1. FC Nürnberg

+After three years Hübner left 1.
+FC Nürnberg.

+Return to Wiesbaden

+On 29 July 2024, Hübner returned to his first club SV Wehen Wiesbaden.

 Personal life

 His brothers Christopher and Benjamin are professional footballers and his father Bruno is director of sports at Eintracht Frankfurt.